IMPORTANT NOTICE: CONSULAR SERVICES

 IMPORTANT NOTICE TO IRISH CITIZENS AND RESIDENTS VISITING SOUTH AFRICA

 Irish public health advice is to avoid non-essential overseas travel to/from Ireland.
+Passengers arriving in Ireland from South Africa must restrict their movements for a period of 14 days on arrival.
 If you must travel to Ireland, you need to fill out a COVID-19 Passenger Locator Form online before you travel.
-To fill out form and for further info and advice go to https://gov.ie/locatorform
+To fill out this form and for further information and advice go to https://gov.ie/locatorform.